-Details of frequency of preparation of different health foods by different communities (Table 7) indicated that none of the respondents of Muslim community prepared traditional health foods at home.
-Majority of the Christian community also did not prepare traditional health foods at home.
-Among 16 respondents who preferred traditional foods 37.5 per cent prepared traditional health foods at home and 62.5 per cent of respondents did not prepare traditional health foods at home.
+Details of the frequency of preparation of different health foods by different communities indicates that majority of Hindu (100%) community prepared traditional foods at home.
+Majority of Christian (58.33%) community did not prepare traditional healthy foods at home.
+About (66.67%) of Muslims respondents indicated that they prepared traditional health foods at home occasionally.